SocketMobile/singleentry-windows/README.md

 Sample code for ScanAPI SDK

 ## Prerequisite
-This application requires ScanAPI SDK and a Bluetooth INBOUND port (COM3 preferably).
+This application requires ScanAPI SDK and a Bluetooth INBOUND port.

 ## Installation
 ScanAPI is now available as a "private" NuGet.

-Copy SocketMobile.ScanAPI.10.2.xxx.x.nupkg NuGet file to a location of your choice.
+Copy SocketMobile.ScanAPI.10.3.xxx.x.nupkg NuGet file to a location of your choice.

 In Visual Studio, launch the NuGet Package Manager and add a new source, with